symbiote/silverstripe-test-assist/README.md

 # SilverStripe Australia Testing Extensions Module

+**This version is required for projects running early SS 3.1 versions and lower.**

 Adds several helpers to the base SilverStripe testing framework to simplify hooking the testing process into CI servers such as Jenkins, by parameterising several configuration options.